Oral sex: Cultural views

 Cultural views on oral sex range from aversion to high regard.
 It, especially fellatio, has been deemed taboo, or at least discouraged, in many cultures and parts of the world.
 Laws of some jurisdictions consider oral sex to be penetrative sex for the purposes of sexual offenses with regard to the act, but most countries do not have laws which ban the practice itself, in contrast to anal sex or extramarital sex.

 In ancient Rome, fellatio was considered profoundly taboo.
 Sexual acts were generally seen through the prism of submission and control.
 This is apparent in the two Latin words for the act: irrumare (to penetrate orally), and fellare (to be penetrated orally).
 Under this system, it was considered to be abhorrent for a male to perform fellatio, since that would mean that he was penetrated (controlled), whereas receiving fellatio from a woman or another man of lower social status (such as a slave or debtor) was not humiliating.
 The Romans thought of oral sex as being far more shameful than, for example, anal sex – known practitioners were supposed to have foul breath and were often unwelcome as guests at a dinner table.
 This was highlighted in Roman attitudes towards irrumatio, in which it was strictly considered a form of oral rape, and any man who irrumated another person was considered to be extremely virile.
 Irrumatio was so degrading in Roman society in fact that it was often used as a method of punishment.

 In contrast to historical views on fellatio, cunnilingus is revered as a spiritually fulfilling practice in Chinese Taoism, which regards it as having the ability to enhance longevity.
-In modern Western culture, oral sex is widely practiced among adolescents and adults.
+In modern America, oral sex is common among adolescents and adults.

 People give various reasons for their dislike of oral sex.
 Some state that since it does not result in reproduction, it is therefore unnatural.
 Others find it less intimate because it is not a face-to-face practice, or believe that it is a humiliating or unclean practice; that it is humiliating or unclean are opinions that are, at least in some cases, connected with the symbolism attached to different parts of the body.
 Opposite these views, people also believe that oral sex "is one of the most intimate behaviors that a couple can engage in because it requires total trust and vulnerability."

 While commonly believed that lesbian sexual practices involve cunnilingus for all women who have sex with women (WSW), some have an aversion to cunnilingus due to not liking the experience or psychological or social factors, such as finding it unclean.
 Other WSW believe that it is a necessity or largely defines lesbian sexual activity.
 Lesbian couples are more likely to consider a woman's dislike of cunnilingus as a problem than heterosexual couples are, and it is common for them to seek therapy to overcome inhibitions regarding it.